-Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn
+Win A Two-Night Stay at Omni Grove Park Inn!

-Downtown Hendersonville has the second largest downtown in western North Carolina (Asheville is the biggest) with many things to do, see and taste.
+Downtown Hendersonville has the second largest downtown in western North Carolina (Asheville is the biggest), with many things to do, see and taste.
 Beautiful Main Street serpentines around planter boxes and lush landscaping.
-With more than 100 shops and 25 restaurants, it is a delight to explore the big variety of locally-owned, high-quality stores, and galleries.
+With more than 100 shops and 25 restaurants, it is a delight to explore the big variety of locally-owned, high-quality stores and galleries.
 And see their famous painted bears!

 Burntshirt Vineyard is one stop on the Cheers!
 Trail